Endriartono Sutarto: Military career

-During his tenure, there were several major cases that involved TNI and security-defense policies in Indonesia.
+During his tenure, several major cases involved TNI and security-defense policies in Indonesia.
 An instance of point in case was the making of the Aceh peace agreement that was achieved after a long diplomatic negotiation process in Helsinki, Finland.
 Endriartono, as TNI chief then, became a deciding factor in the success of Aceh peace agreement and its implementation in the westernmost province where Free Aceh Movement had been in war with the military.
 In the wake of tsunami that hit the province in 2004, doors were opened for both warring parties to agree on making peace.

-For his commandable role and integrity in keeping TNI neutrality, advancing tsunami humanitarian operations instead of military operation in Aceh, maintaining peace during its critical times, and dedication to the country, on Nov 10, 2008 Modernisator recognized Endriartono and awarded him "Present Day Hero".
+For his commandable role and integrity in keeping TNI neutrality, advancing tsunami humanitarian operations instead of military operation in Aceh, maintaining peace during its critical times, and dedication to the country, on 10 November 2008 Modernisator recognized Endriartono and awarded him "Present Day Hero".

 Other achievement that Endriartono made during his tenure as TNI chief was when he decided to place and rank all forces in purely equal linear position.
 The Army, the Navy and Air Forces were equal in so many ways.

 Endriartono broke the old tradition in the military that the Army was perceived to be more dominant than other forces.
 And he made the change of tradition systematically, clearly and firmly.
 Certain posts usually assumed by army officers were hauled by balancing the structures and used merit-based appraisal to promote officers regardless of their forces.

 Endriartono who was a high-ranking army officer announced that he deeply respected other forces; the Navy and the Air Forces.
 Under his leadership, officers from the Air Forces could begin assuming posts like Logistics Assistant Chief at the TNI Headquarters and even become chief of general staff, a post that had been traditionally, for decades, became a regular one for Army officer.

 Likewise, the post of General Secretary at the Defense Ministry was for the first time assigned to an Air Force officer.
 Three-star-generals at the TNI Headquarters used to be dominated by the Army were restructured into three positions dedicated respectively for the Army, the Navy and the Air Forces.
 Endriartono tendered his post to a successor from the Air Forces.